Is There Actually A Trumpet Method By Jerome Callet?

 I’ve been teaching the TCE, specifically to those who ask for it, for a little over two years.
 It doesn’t sound all that long, but I’ve interacted with a lot of people in that time.
 Overwhelmingly I tend to find people who are confused, in a mess of conflicting methods, and who don’t know what to practice.
 Even those who have heard of TCE cannot explain what it is, which is why I created my tonguecontrolled.info and started writing books.

-I remember saying once before that maybe the wisdom of Callet will live on through derivative methods.
+I remember writing in a previous post that maybe the wisdom of Callet will live on through derivative methods.
 But a part of me thinks that except for being embodied in the man himself, that’s how it has always existed.
 I really think that those who have found the most success from studying Superchops or TCE are those who could already play, or who had already studied music before picking up the trumpet.
 This isn’t all bad, because I think the same of many other famous pedagogues.
 My college teacher Philippe Schartz is a truly world-class trumpet player (he’s on Spotify, go and listen to him!) but his teaching was not focused solely on the scripture of one guru.
 He taught me from Arban, Maggio, Clarke, Gordon, Stamp, Irons, and that was only the technical side of playing – music came on top!

 I find it sad that so few people today understand what Jerry was after.
 The most important lesson he taught was about listening to the great players and learning to hear when people (especially you) were playing incorrectly.
 This one thing appears to be what’s missing from all other methods, regardless of their other merits.